bjornte/transparent-encryption/README.md

-**Purpose:** To contribute to illustrating how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy.
+* **Purpose:** To contribute to illustrating how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy

-**Contents:** A high level user experience (UX) specification or illustration of a hypothetic end-user application and associated communication material
+* **Contents:** A high level user experience (UX) specification or illustration of a hypothetic end-user application and associated communication material

 ---